huguesrichard/Allopipe/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (b) Running Allo-Count for multiple pairs <a name="multi_ams"></a>

-It is possible to run Allo-Count from an annotated joint .VCF file containing the genomic data of interest.\
+It is possible to run Allo-Count from an annotated joint VCF file containing the genomic data of interest.
-In that case, you need to upload a [example.csv](./tutorial/example.csv) specifying the donor/recipient pairs.
+In that case, you need to upload an [example.csv](./tutorial/example.csv) specifying the donor/recipient pairs.
 ```
 	cd src/
 	python multiprocess_ams.py -n <NAME-RUN> <JOINT-ANNOTATED-FILE>.vcf <PAIR-LIST>.csv <MISMATCH-DIRECTION> <IMPUTATION-MODE>